Wrinkle Repair Kit

 If you're not 100% happy, return the products within 100 days for a full refund.
 We'll even cover the return shipping.
 It's our commitment to ensure that you're completely satisfied with your Maelove journey.

-• Shields skin against the #1 cause of premature aging, UV-damage and environmental stressors
+- Shields skin against premature aging from UV-damage and environmental stressors

 Moonlight provides prescription-strength retinoid benefits without irritation

-• Increases production of collagen, elastin, and blood flow to firm skin and correct fine lines
+- Increases collagen, elastin, and blood flow to firm skin and correct fine lines and wrinkles

-• Inhibits the transfer of melanin that produces hyperpigmentation and uneven skin tone
+- Inhibits the transfer of melanin to reduce hyperpigmentation and uneven skin tone

 Night Renewer increases skin cell turnover for a healthy, youthful complexion

-• Exfoliates as you sleep to remove dead skin cells, promoting smoother, brighter skin
+- Exfoliates to remove dead skin cells, promoting a smoother skin texture

 Layer your products from thinnest to thickest in texture, waiting a full minute between each product.

-When using Night Renewer: Apply a thin layer to the face, neck, and chest.
-Massage product in until it is fully absorbed.
-It may cause a slight tingling sensation initially, which is normal.
+When using Night Renewer: Apply a thin layer and massage in until fully absorbed.
+It is normal to feel a slight tingling sensation initially.

 Glow Maker